-Liberty at Home must end your membership in the plan if any of the following happen:
+Liberty Medicare Healthy at Home must end your membership in the plan if any of the following happen:

-- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months.
-If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Member Services are printed on the back cover of this booklet.) - You do not meet the plan's special eligibility requirements as stated in Chapter 1, Section 2.1 - o If you no longer meet the institutional level of care. - If you move out of a Nursing Facility in the Liberty at HomeLiberty at Home network. - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
+(Phone numbers for Member Services are printed on the back cover of this booklet.) - You do not meet the plan's special eligibility requirements as stated in Chapter 1, Section 2.1 - If you no longer live within a nursing home facility in the Liberty Medicare Healthy at Home (HMO I-SNP). - If you no longer meet the requirements for institutionalized level of care. - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States.